jhynes94/happy-dsp/README.md

-# happy-dsp
+# Happy DSP

-This is a basic DSP platform
+This is a Digital Signal Processing tool built while working at Xcerra (now Cohu).
+It is able to read a saved digital signal from a csv and preform processing on it.
+Such as FFT, harmonics, SNR, DC, THD, THD+N, SNR, and ENOB.

 ## To Use